Social skills: what they are and why they’re important for autistic teenagers

 Social skills training

+You can use everyday situations to encourage your child to see situations from another person’s perspective and understand how they’re feeling.
+Throughout the day, for example, tell your child how you’re feeling, and why you’re feeling that way.
 And you can ask your child to describe how they think you might be feeling.
 For example, ‘I dropped my piece of toast on the floor.
 How do you think I feel?
 How would you feel if that happened to you?’

 You can buy ready-made videos to help your child learn social skills, but you can also make your own.

 - two of your friends having a scripted conversation that shows how to start a conversation and what to say

 - your child taking turns, so that your child can watch themselves modelling the behaviour